-Currently, I work as a Pharmacy Technician planning my next steps to pharmacy school.
+Currently, I work as a Pharmacy Intern.
+I am also a student pharmacist at Mercer University in my P1 year.
 I've written one novel, now in the revision phase.
 I also am teaching myself the bass guitar.

 I believe in the power of education.
 However I believe academics can be fun, exciting, and personal.
 My positive experiences as a student made me a life long leaner, a problem solver, and a dreamer.

 There is no problem too big or too small for anyone to solve.
 There are friends, peers, and colleagues to depend on to help find a solution.
 As such, learning is about resourcefulness.
 It's about teamwork.
 It's about humility and perseverance.
 These are qualities that students have to find success.
 As such, a good tutor works to bring these qualities out of their students.